inbzar/docs/apps/docs/content/modules/customers/customers.md

 ---
-description: 'Learn about what Customers are in Medusa and how they are implemented.
+description: 'Learn about what Customers are in InBzar and how they are implemented.
 Customers are individuals that make purchases in your store.'
 ---

 # Customers

-In this document, you’ll learn about Customers and their relation to other entities in Medusa.
+In this document, you’ll learn about Customers and their relation to other entities in InBzar.

 ## Introduction

 Customers are individuals that make purchases in your store.
-In Medusa, there are two types of customers: registered customers and guests or unregistered customers.
+In InBzar, there are two types of customers: registered customers and guests or unregistered customers.

 Both registered and unregistered customers can make purchases.
 However, only registered customers can log into their accounts and manage their details and orders.